Interagency Wilderness Interpretation & Education TrainingDates: Monday November 18, 2013-Friday November 22, 2013

 Lead Trainer: Steve Archibald

-Description: This course will help participants: Explain wilderness basics reflecting the values and benefits of wilderness in a changing world within and outside participants’ agency; Identify internal (including partners, friends groups, concessionaires, etc.) and external wilderness interpretation, education, and communication issues within and outside participants’ specialty areas and agencies; Develop action plans that use effective messaging techniques/strategies to address internal and external wilderness interpretation, education, and communication issues using a process that capitalizes on the diverse and collective skill sets participants bring; Develop interagency/local action plans to help reach out to key audiences with wilderness messaging; Design and present wilderness interpretation, communication, and education programs/opportunities for a variety of diverse internal and external audiences that, as an added benefit, will help bring along the next generation of wilderness stewards.
+Description: This course will help participants: Explain wilderness basics reflecting the values and benefits of wilderness and the qualities of wilderness character in a changing world within and outside participants’ agency; Identify internal (including partners, friends groups, concessionaires, etc.) and external wilderness interpretation, education, and communication issues within and outside participants’ specialty areas and agencies; Develop effective messaging techniques/strategies to address internal and external wilderness interpretation, education, and communication issues using a process that capitalizes on the diverse and collective skill sets participants bring; Design and present wilderness interpretation, communication, and education programs/opportunities for a variety of diverse internal and external audiences that, as an added benefit, will help bring along the next generation of wilderness stewards.

 Enrollment: For Department of Interior employees and DOI Learn please click on the following link, log in, and submit a request to attend this course.
 Once approved by your supervisor, log back in to this link and enroll in the Interagency Wilderness Interpretation & Education Training.